-The Mariposa property lies centrally within the Yukon's White Gold District of the Dawson Range Mineral Belt, a regional major northwest trending structural corridor which hosts numerous gold and copper deposits.
-It is located 120 kilometres southeast of Dawson City, 40 kilometres southeast of the Underworld/Kinross White Gold discovery and 30 kilometres east-northeast of Kaminak's Coffee property.
+The Mariposa property lies centrally within the Yukon’s White Gold District of the Dawson Range Mineral Belt, a regional major northwest trending structural corridor which hosts numerous gold and copper deposits.
+It is located 120 kilometres southeast of Dawson City, 40 kilometres southeast of White Gold’s Golden Saddle discovery and 30 kilometres east-northeast of Goldcorp’s Coffee property.
 The property includes 1,438 claims covering a 30 x 10 km area, or approximately 295 km2.

 The geological setting of the Property is similar to the White Gold and Coffee properties in terms of the host lithologies, the structural controls and brittle style of deformation and the nature of gold mineralization.
 Prior exploration identified an open-ended seven km long horizon of altered, pyrite-bearing quartz mica schist in the Skookum Zone area of the property.
 This unit is locally flanked by intrusive and mafic rock units, a setting favorable for hosting a gold-mineralizing system.